Cozy Neoclassical Living Room Design

 Look for a coffee table made from reclaimed wood or a console table with a distressed finish.
 Driftwood pieces, artfully arranged on a mantel or as a centerpiece, add sculptural interest.
 Even a simple picture frame with a whitewashed, aged look can contribute significantly.
 This adds a rustic, lived-in feel.

 A classic coastal living room embraces nautical elements without becoming a themed restaurant.
 It’s about sophisticated nods, not overt declarations.
 The difference lies in restraint and quality.
-This might seem odd at first, but less is often more when it comes to specific motifs.
+This might seem odd at first, but less is often more specific motifs.

 Consider a rope-wrapped mirror, a pair of brass lanterns, or a framed vintage map.
 Abstract artwork that hints at waves or horizons is far more elegant than a literal sailboat painting.
 A few well-chosen pieces can convey the theme beautifully.
 Avoid anything too cutesy or cartoonish.